maiho24/BrainNormativeCVAE/README.md

 # BrainNormativeCVAE

-A Python package for normative modeling of brain imaging data using conditional Variational Autoencoders (cVAE).
+A Python package for normative modeling of brain imaging data using conditional Adversarial Autoencoder (cAAE).

 ## Overview

 BrainNormativeCVAE is a comprehensive toolkit for building and applying normative models to neuroimaging data.
-It implements a conditional Variational Autoencoder approach that can:
+It implements a conditional Adversarial Autoencoder approach that can:
 - Learn normative patterns from brain imaging data.
 - Incorporate multiple demographic and clinical covariates.
 - Generate probabilistic estimates (means and standard deviations) for input covariates.